afontcu/afontcu.dev/content/blog/harry-the-shoemaker/index.md

 ## Outcomes instead of outputs

-— You see that, Rolf?
+— You see that, Luna?
 Both teams got the same result, the same outcome: they boosted conversions.
 But each team had different velocities.
 Which one would you pick?

 — Yeah, OK, I see… they managed to get the same result while creating less output.
 So they generated less stuff, too…